-Analytical Approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Refining and Marketing Parent/Group support ICRA has factored in the support from the GoI as a parent, given its 51.50% ownership in IOC and the strategic importance of the company in ensuring energy safety of the country Consolidation/Standalone ICRA has considered the consolidated financials of the entity for arriving at the ratings.
+Analytical approach Comments Applicable rating methodologies Corporate Credit Rating Methodology Refining and Marketing Policy on withdrawal of ratings Parent/Group support ICRA has factored in the support from the GoI as a parent, given its 51.50% ownership in IOC and the strategic importance of the company in ensuring energy safety of the country Consolidation/Standalone ICRA has considered the consolidated financials of the entity for arriving at the ratings.
 The list of entities consolidated is given in Annexure II.
 Further, ICRA has adjusted the financials to consider the consolidation of IOC with some of its JVs as well